sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-menus</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A menu system for the GNOME project
+Short desc    : A menu system for the GNOME project
 URL          : https://gitlab.gnome.org/GNOME/gnome-menus
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : gnome-menus is an implementation of the draft "Desktop
+Descript     : gnome-menus is an implementation of the draft "Desktop
              : Menu Specification" from freedesktop.org.
 This package
              : also contains the GNOME menu layout configuration files,
              : .directory files and assorted menu related utility programs